edsiper/sbuild/README.md

 ## Jobs definition

-The following content can be set in _build.json_ file:
+The following content can be set in _sbuild.json_ file:

 ```json
 {